rclone/rclone/MANUAL.md

 #### --sftp-use-insecure-cipher

+Enable the use of insecure ciphers and key exchange methods.

-Enable the use of the aes128-cbc cipher and diffie-hellman-group-exchange-sha256, diffie-hellman-group-exchange-sha1 key exchange.
+This enables the use of the the following insecure ciphers and key exchange methods:

+- aes128-cbc
+- aes192-cbc
+- aes256-cbc
+- 3des-cbc
+- diffie-hellman-group-exchange-sha256
+- diffie-hellman-group-exchange-sha1

 Those algorithms are insecure and may allow plaintext data to be recovered by an attacker.

 - Config:      use_insecure_cipher
 - Env Var:     RCLONE_SFTP_USE_INSECURE_CIPHER